jpollock/phpcs-api/README.md

 A robust API for PHP_CodeSniffer that allows you to analyze PHP code against various coding standards with advanced features for performance, security, and monitoring.

+## API Versioning

+This API uses URL path versioning.
+All endpoints are prefixed with `/v1` to indicate the API version.
+The current version is v1.
+Future versions will use different prefixes (e.g., `/v2`).

+The API also returns the version in the `X-API-Version` response header.

 ## Features

 - Analyze PHP code using PHPCS with support for all installed standards